Man City transfer news: Atletico Madrid's Deyna Castellanos signs three-year deal with WSL side

 Castellanos scored 23 goals in 58 appearances during a two-and-a-half season stint with Atletico, where she won the 2021 Spanish Super Cup.

-"The style of football that the team play was very attractive to me, and I feel as though I can fit in very well here, whilst also being challenged to develop and grow.
+"The style of football that the team play was very attractive to me, and I feel as though I can fit in very well here, while also being challenged to develop and grow.

 The Venezuela international shone as a teenager and was on a three-person shortlist - along with Carli Lloyd and Lieke Mertens - for the FIFA Best Women's Player of the Year award in 2017 at the age of just 18.